frosk1/Panama_Express/README.md

 * You can download the newest stable version on Sourceforge Panama Express Project: https://sourceforge.net/projects/panama-express/

-- What to do?
+- What to do?:

     1. Download the Database

     2. Run .jar file

     3. Select database directory

     4. start search

 * Content: we provide different classes in our project